Black Butte

 Trail allows: Dogs on leash

 Description:Black Butte was formed before the last Ice Age and because of its unique location, it was one of Oregon's first fire lookout sites.
-The 2 mile trail to the top starts at 4,837 ft. and then gains 1,600 feet in those two short miles, making it a pretty steep hike.
-The trail starts in an old growth Ponderosa pine forest and the path is fairly wide and very easy to walk on.
+The 2 mile trail to the top starts at 4,837 ft. and then gains 1,600 feet of elevation in those two short miles, making it a pretty steep hike.
+The trail starts in an old-growth Ponderosa pine forest and the path is fairly wide and easy to walk on.
 At the 0.7 mile mark, the trail switchbacks and after a total of 1.1 miles the trail emerges from the forest and from here on you no longer have tree cover.
-Always bring sun protection when doing this hike!
+Always bring sun protection of some kind when doing this hike, even if there is some cloud cover.
+The high elevation in Central Oregon makes it so that you can easily get a sunburn even if it is hazy.
 Here the trail starts to narrow a bit, but it is still quite easy to pass people who are coming down.

 |

-At the 1.7 mile mark, the trail starts to wrap around the east side of the mountain.
-Because it is continually shaded in the spring, this slope holds onto snow the longest, but it is usually melted off by mid-June.
-When you traverse this side hill you can see majestic Mt.
-Jefferson to the north.
+At the 1.7 mile mark, the trail starts to wrap around the northeast side of the mountain.
+Because it is continually shaded here in the spring, this slope holds onto snow the longest, but it is usually melted off by mid-June.
+If you hike Black Butte before the snow has melted off, be very careful here because the slope is extremely steep and if you slip down, it could be quite dangerous.
+When you traverse this hillside you can see majestic Mount Jefferson (Seekseekqua) to the north.

 The first fire lookout tower that you will see on your left is the 62-foot tall tower that was built in 1995.
 It replaced the 82-foot tower that was there previously which was constructed in 1934. |

-After another 0.3 miles walking along the side hill, you will get to the summit which is large and open.
+After another 0.3 miles walking along the northeast hillside, you will arrive at the summit which is large and very open.
 You will see the cupola-style fire lookout which was built in 1923 and completely renovated in 2019.
-From the summit you can see almost all of the Oregon Cascade Mountains.
-Mt.
-Bachelor, Broken Top, the Three Sisters, Black Crater, Mt.
-Washington, Three Fingered Jack, Mt.
-Jefferson, Olallie Butte and Mt.
-Hood.
+From the summit you can see almost all of the Oregon Cascade mountains.
+Mount Bachelor, Broken Top, the Three Sisters, Black Crater, Mount Washington, Three Fingered Jack, Mount Jefferson, Olallie Butte and Mount Hood.

-Overall, this is one of Central Oregon's most iconic hikes and for good reason.
+Black Butte is one of Central Oregon's most iconic hikes and for good reason.
 The short distance allows for easy access to a great view, making it very family friendly even for those who aren't avid hikers.
 The trail is in wonderful condition and is only rated moderate because of the elevation gain.
-Keep in mind that this trail does get very hot and dusty during the summertime so come prepared with sun protection and water.
-It is also one of Central Oregon's most popular trails, so it gets extremely crowded on summer weekends.
+Keep in mind that this trail does get very hot and dusty during the summertime so come prepared with sun protection and lots of water.
+It is also one of Central Oregon's most popular trails, so it gets extremely crowded on summer weekends, so arrive early if you want to be able to park at the trailhead.

 Directions: